faberuser/guardian-tales-daily/README.md

 #### Emulator setup:
 - `3 cores CPU` and `4GB RAM` or above is recommended
 - Open emulator's `Settings` and head to `Other settings` (or `Basic` on lower LDPlayer version) on the left menu, change `@adb_debug`/`ADB debugging` to `Open local connection`
+- If you are using then you don't need to config `ADB debugging`

 #### Game setup:
 1. Download and install `QooApp` or `TapTap` APK